SEProj-temp/UDIS/README.md

 # UDIS

 UDIS is a website designed for use by universities (especially the three major _classes_ of people found in universities, i.e, **Students**, **Faculty** and **Secretaries**).
-It tries to simplify and intuitively direct users to specific sub-systems that they seek within the university, along with implementing an authentication and authentication verification system.
+It tries to simplify and intuitively direct users to specific sub-systems that they seek within the university, along with implementing an authentication and verification system.

 ## Features